jundalisay/sp/content/en/research/sarkar/sociology/part-11c.md

+## Shankara: Brahma Satyam jagatmithya

+According to Shankara, the universe has been created out of nothing and is like a dream, nothing more.
+Bhává i.e. something has been created out of Abhává i.e. nothing.

+This school of philosophy accepts only the present and ignores the past and the future.
+It also says that the universe will merge into nothing.

+Kśańika-vijiṋánaváda does not admit the physical world: here everything is internal.

+Even álambana is internal.
+Whatever is seen in this physical world is pratikriyá or the outer projection of internal álambana.

+Átman is the collection of the “I” feelings.
+It is not a continuous flow but appears to be so on account of the quick succession of its creation and destruction.

+During the age of Bhagaván Shaḿkarácárya there was no outstanding philosopher (tattvadraśt́a) among the Buddhists.

+Among different sections of the Buddhist schools of philosophy a serious dispute was going on.
+At that time Shrii Manadana Mishra was the only scholar who believed in Sarva Shúnyaváda or complete nihilism and he was also a Kriyá Káńdii or follower of the path of action.

+He debated with Shaḿkarácárya and was defeated.

+According to Buddhist philosophy there are 4 noble truths (Satya) called Caturajja satya:

+1. Duhkha or sorrow
+2. Kárańa of duhkha or the cause of sorrow
+3. Nivrtti of duhkha or the cessation of sorrow
+4. Upáya of duhkha nivritti or the means of the cessation of sorrow.

+The Vikrti or distortion of the Duhkhaváda or the school of pessimism became Atisukhaváda or ultra-hedonism.
+- Atisukhaváda was prevalent in Bengal, Assam and Tibet.

+According to Buddhism, duhkha is Árya Satya or the absolute truth.
+- This is a wrong interpretation as it is only the Mánas or mind which experiences dukha.
+- Dukha can thus be only a relative truth.
+- It cannot be an absolute truth

 Shaḿkarácárya was a Shaeva Tántrika or a practitioner of Tantra who followed Shiva.
 - This is why he did not go against Tantraváda or the doctrine of Tantra.